 Pumpkin season is here and I am so excited to share this recipe with you.
-It is killer!
+It is SO good!
 When we lived in a western suburb of Chicago (up until only a few months ago), we frequented a local breakfast place called Egg’lectic.
 They served Pumpkin Bread French Toast that would make even grown men cry.

 Now that I’m in California and can no longer enjoy Egg’lectic’s version, I set out to recreate it at home.
 All along I knew that I would use my favorite pumpkin bread and turn it into french toast.
 The problem?
 I didn’t trust that the way I normally make french toast could even compare to Egg’lectic’s.
 See, I never really put much thought into making french toast.
 I would simply dip slices of bread into beaten eggs and then fry them on the skillet.
 I knew there was a better way, I just never gave myself a chance to find it.